The Finnish-British Society was founded as the Suomalais-Englantilainen Yhdistys in 1926. Read more here.

-The original language of this constitution is Finnish and this translation has been accepted at an Extraordinary General Meeting on 15th May 2001.
+The original language of the current constitution was Finnish, and this translation was accepted at an Extraordinary General Meeting on the 15th of May 2001.

 THE CONSTITUTION OF THE FINNISH-BRITISH SOCIETY

 The Society’s name is the Finnish-British Society and its domicile is the city of Helsinki.

 2§ THE PURPOSE OF THE SOCIETY+–

 The aim of the Finnish-British Society is to strengthen friendship and cultural relations between Finland and the British Commonwealth by making British culture known in Finland as well as to promote Finnish contacts with British citizens in Finland.
 The aim is also to promote the use of good English language.

 For this purpose the Society arranges meetings, lectures, social gatherings, language training and other training.

 In order to support its activities, the Society may accept donations, may own realty and moveable property necessary for its activities and arrange lotteries and fund-raising.

 The Council may invite well-known Finnish nationals or British citizens to become patrons of the Society.
 The Council may invite a distinguished Finnish person to become the honorary president of the Society.